 Via Oak Knoll

 Oak Knoll is intermediate-level single track with beautifully crafted stone switchbacks.
 After 0.25 miles on Newton’s Revenge, turn left onto Oak Knoll.
 You’ll cross over the service road twice, but continue straight, staying on Oak Knoll.
 You'll come to a “T” intersection where Oak Knoll joins Newton’s Revenge.
 Take a right onto Newton’s Revenge, and continue about 50 yards until you connect to the service road.
 At this point you have two options to get to Stratton Brook hut: take a hard left and continue 100 yards to the hut, OR continue straight to a single track trail.
 This trail winds through the woods and exposes great views of Sugarloaf.
-This is a 0.5 mile section that will leads to Stratton Brook Hut.
 Distance from Stratton Brook trailhead is just under 4 miles and will take about 3 hours.